Bell-Textron Rocket Belt: James Bond’s Jetpack Never Quite Took Off For Military Use But Inspired The Ones That Will

 Despite the dangers, Suitor would fly the contraption 1,200 times, including a high-profile flight for the opening ceremony of the 1984 Olympic Games.
 Certainly, its exposure in Thunderball helped the jetpack get the gig at the Olympics.

-Jet Packs would be considered for future James Bond movies, first in Moonraker then in the pre-title sequence for The World Is Not Enough.
+Jetpacks would be considered for future James Bond movies, first in Moonraker then in the pre-title sequence for The World Is Not Enough.
 Bond chasing a female terrorist down the Thames via jetpack would be replaced by the gadget-laden Q Boat in the final film.

 But the Bell-Textron Rocket Belt is more than a prop trotted out for use in movies and at special events.
 The idea for using jetpacks for military use has refused to die.
 The U.S. Military who worried about the intense heat, short flight time and impractical learning curve of the device, felt that additional research into using jet engines, rather than steam, might extend flight time.

-The result was the WR19, a small-scale turbo jet engine invented by Williams.
+The result was the WR19, a small-scale turbo jet engine invented by Sam Williams.
 With a thrust of 1,900 newtons, the WR19 replaced the hydrogen-peroxide rocket, allowing Moore and Bell Aerodynamics to improve flight time from 21 seconds to 5 minutes.

 Dubbed the ‘Jet Belt’, the pack was too heavy and there was a risk of spinal injury on landing.
 Within weeks of the first test flight, Wendell Moore died and research into jet packs stalled for the next few decades.
 The WR19 engine kept Bell profitable when it was adapted for the Tomahawk TLAM missile and other missile systems since the 1980s.

-Around 2000, interest in jet packs took flight once again.
+Around 2000, interest in jetpacks took flight once again.
 Entrepreneurs—including a number of ex-military personnel—built on what Moore and Bell Aerodynamics discovered.
-The most significant designs thus far have been made by Jetpack Aviation, and Gravity Industries.
+The most significant designs thus far have been made by Jetpack Aviation and Gravity Industries.

 Jetpack Aviation began in 2006, with its most recent iteration, JB12, which remains classified, but has six engines, three turbojet engines per side on a wearable frame like its predecessor JB11.
 The JB12 is 105 pounds, which is lighter than the JB11, and can hover and maneuver in any direction and reach a top speed of 120 mph.